 Instructions - EGR Cooler Delete (RA, RA7, RC, Early D-Max Shape) Posted on 2 Jun 11:10

-The installation of this EGR Cooler delete requires basic mechanical knowledge and tools.
+The installation of this EGR Cooler delete requires good mechanical knowledge and tools.
 It is important to follow these instructions.

 N.B: Be very careful when removing EGR cooler bolts as they are prone to snapping off in the exhaust manifold.
-This install is best done after prolonged soaking of the bolts in lubricant, and when the car is cold.
+They are best removed with a rattle gun, after prolonged soaking of the bolts in lubricant, and when the car is hot.

 - 10mm Socket/Spanner